On this page

 - Complete the steps to publish the opportunity.
 Your work is saved as you progress.

-- Log in to your dashboard and select your open opportunity.
+- Go to your dashboard and select the opportunity.

 Evaluate responses from sellers